10 Islands You Can Still Visit in Hurricane Season

 Just off the coast of Venezuela, the twin-island nation of Trinidad and Tobago is also safely out of the path of most hurricanes.
 The larger island of Trinidad does have its share of oil refineries—after all, the steel drums heard all over the Caribbean originated here, fashioned from oil barrels.
 But natural beauty can be also be found in abundance on the lush island—such as at the beaches at Maracas Bay and Las Cuevas Bay, Caroni Bird Sanctuary, and the gorgeous Gasparee Caves.
 Trinidad is also well-known for its lively celebrations, including the Hindu festival of lights, Divali (Diwali) on October 27.

 Like its larger neighbor, tiny Tobago features stunning biodiversity and beautiful beaches; but is decidedly less busy and built-up as some areas of Trinidad.
 In addition to the beaches of Englishman’s Bay, Pigeon Point, and No Man’s Land, visitors seeking pristine paradise can look no further than Buccoo Reef and its Nylon Pool (a natural pool in the middle of the reef), and Main Ridge Forest Reserve, a rainforest that contains the spectacular Argyle Falls.
-The entire island is one of the under-the-radar gems only found in the Caribbean.

 Besides Trinidad and Tobago, which lie further south and a bit further east, Grenada is the southern-most in the curve of Caribbean Windward Islands, sparing it from most storms.
 Called the “Spice Island,” Grenada actually carries the smell of nutmeg in the air—or so some visitors will say.
 With its colonial atmosphere and brightly colored buildings, Grenada’s St. George’s Harbor is one of the most picturesque in the Caribbean.
 Along with touring the spice plantations, guests can visit the River Antoine Rum Distillery, which has been making the stuff since 1785.
 But the island’s scenic beauty is also not to be missed, so make a stop at Grand Anse beach (one of the 50 best beaches in the world), swim in Annandale Falls, and hop a boat to the isolates isles of Carriacou and Petite Martinique (both part of Grenada).
-These weather events caught on camera are extraordinary.

 Although some Barbadian tourism professionals have said confusion over Caribbean geography might lead some potential travelers to think otherwise, Barbados hasn’t had a direct hit from a hurricane since 1955.
 Lying to the northeast of Grenada, it’s actually the most eastern Caribbean island.
 Rugged Bathsheba Beach is popular with surfers, but those looking for a relaxing soak can also take in the naturally formed Bathsheba pools.
 Other lovely stretches of sand—and there are many on this island—include Dover Beach and Carlisle Bay.
 For more natural wonders, visit Hunte’s Gardens and Harrison’s Cave.
 The island also has a thriving food scene, with everything from the Friday night Fish Fry in the town of Oistins to the fine dining at The Cliff.
-Barbados is one of the 12 off-season deals you’ll want to book now, according to experts.

 St. Vincent and the Grenadines